Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Monolithic Multigrid

 \subsection{Low-Order Preconditioning}

 In~\cite{voronin2021low}, we demonstrate that the low-order \isoqtwoqone{} finite-element discretization can be leveraged to construct efficient and robust geometric multigrid (GMG) preconditioners for the higher-order \qtwoqone{} discretization of the Stokes equations.
 In that work, a multilevel defect-correction approach was proposed that we follow here.
 There are two aims in the present work.
-First, to extend the approach of~\cite{voronin2021low} from two-dimensional quadrilateral meshes to triangular and tetrahedral meshes, allowing it to be applied to a wider range of scenarios, including more discretizations and unstructured grids.
+First, to extend the approach of~\cite{voronin2021low} from two-dimensional quadrilateral meshes to triangular and tetrahedral meshes, and to consider more discretizations.
 Secondly, we aim to construct the defect-correction preconditioner in an \textit{algebraic} setting without relying on geometric information about the mesh to construct interpolation (or other) operators.
+While the method is described as an AMG solver, we emphasize that the procedure is best used as a preconditioner within a Krylov method.

-Let $K_0$ and $K_1$ be the Stokes operators assembled using a higher-order discretization (either \ptwopone{} or \ptwoponedisc{}) and the lower-order \isoptwopone{} discretization, respectively, where the pressure for the \isoptwopone{} discretization is defined on the same grid as the higher-order discretization, and the \vecisoptwo{} velocity is defined on the quadrisection refinement of this mesh.
+In the algorithms that follow, $K_0$ and $K_1$ are the Stokes operators assembled using a higher-order discretization (either \ptwopone{} or \ptwoponedisc{}) and the lower-order \isoptwopone{} discretization, respectively, where the pressure for the \isoptwopone{} discretization is defined on the same grid as the higher-order discretization, and the \vecisoptwo{} velocity is defined on the quadrisection refinement of this mesh.
 As the spaces associated with $K_0$ and $K_1$ are different, transfer operators are needed to map from the low-order mesh to the high-order mesh, denoted by $P_0$, and vice-versa, denoted by $R_0$.
 Further, let $G_1$ denote the error-propagation operator for a stationary iterative solver for $K_1$.
 Extending~\cite{voronin2021low}, we consider a defect-correction algorithm defined by the two-level iteration scheme with the error-propagation operator